After-Dinner Coffee Cocktails

 Dark.
 Toasted.
 Understated sophistication.

-You’ll need: Strong moka-pot coffee or French press – Black walnut liqueur (1 oz) – Light cream (just a touch)
+You’ll need: Strong moka-pot coffee or French press.
+Black walnut liqueur (1 oz), light cream (just a touch)

 Method: Pour hot coffee into a small cup.
 Add walnut liqueur.
 Finish with a gentle ribbon of cream — not whipped, just enough to soften the edges.

-Pair with: dark chocolate + almond biscotti
+Pair with: dark chocolate + almond biscotti.
+Deep, calm, grown-up.

 Amaro Caffè